SilvanVerhoeven/lv-data-science/assignments/a06/Notes.md

-# Combining Air Pollution Data with Parties in the Government
+# Combining Air Pollution Data with Government Parties

 ## Available Data

-I am combining historic data on air pollution in German states (concentration of [particulates PM10](https://en.wikipedia.org/wiki/Particulates) in µg/m³) with election data on the state governments.
+I am combining historic data on air pollution in German states (concentration of [particulates PM10](https://en.wikipedia.org/wiki/Particulates) in µg/m³) with state governments election data.

+### Air Pollution

 Using the yearly reports on air pollution by the Umweltbundesamt of Germany, the PM10 concentration data was fetched as CSV files from the [Umweltbundesamt of Germany website](https://www.umweltbundesamt.de/en/data/air/air-data/annual-tabulation/eJxrWpScv9BwUWXqEiMDIwMAMK0FsQ==).
-The files had to be downloaded per year by selecting from a drop down menu, thus I downloaded them manually given the small number of downloads.
+The files had to be downloaded individually per year by selecting from a drop down menu.
+Due to this procedure rather difficult to automate and given the small number of downloads I downloaded the files manually.
 Each CSV file contained the

 - yearly average of PM10 in µg/m³,